SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 shows subtle [code duplication](https://refactoring.guru/smells/duplicate-code) and [incomplete library class](https://refactoring.guru/smells/incomplete-library-class), which resulted in the creation of the abstraction [Arguments](https://github.com/SarthakMakhija/task-list-refactoring/blob/main/src/main/java/com/codurance/training/commands/Arguments.java).

+### Summary

+The article highlights the importance of "making small and incremental changes", "developing a code smell radar", "staying focussed", "identifying patterns in the code", "learning to defer", "maintaining a TODO List", "avoiding coding in the brain", and "challenging biases".

 The final code is available [here](https://github.com/SarthakMakhija/task-list-refactoring) and the code which was refactored is
 [here](https://github.com/SarthakMakhija/task-list-refactoring/tree/original).